Published on January 15, 2025 by Tula's International School

 The senior classes expose students to two significant factors, namely, board examination and competitive admission, such as JEE, NEET, CLAT, and the SAT test.
 Routine is supported by having a strong residential school.

 In Tula's International School, the CBSE curriculum is used, the most popular in all of India.
 However, in addition to the curriculum, the school offers targeted self-studying courses, frequent assessments and special training for national examinations.
-Teachers offer personal attention to students and students do miss this in specific schools or all tuition center.
+Teachers offer personal attention to students and students miss this in specific schools or all tuition centres.

 This is the speciality of the residential schools.
 You do not have to spend time getting to some coaching centres, days, except that support is within the school routine.